 Brad Pitt Shows Off Ripped Muscles In Tight White Tee & We’re Swooning — Pics

-Brad Pitt is basically James Dean in these sexy photos, and we can barely handle it.
-See the new pics of Brad looking happy and relaxed while showing off his muscles in a tight white t-shirt here!
+Brad Pitt is basically James Dean when he wears a white t-shirt, and we can barely handle it.
+See the new pics of Brad looking happy and relaxed in Los Angeles after his trip to Glastonbury Festival, where he reportedly PDA’d with Sienna Miller, here!

 Brad Pitt, 52, stepped out looking quite studly on July 4, and dare we say he’s been working out?
 The dad of six looked causal cool in a white t-shirt, blue jeans, brown boots and a matching belt, but let’s back up to the shirt, which showed off his buff shoulders and arms.
 Yes, Brad was grabbing a Starbucks coffee as he headed to his art studio in Los Angeles, but let’s be honest: the real art here is the way Brad fills out a t-shirt.
 CLICK HERE TO SEE THE NEW PHOTOS OF BRAD.